aws-samples/aws-online-data-migration-workshop/aws-sponsored/README.md

     -   Copy down the **Event Engine URL** shown in the web browswer (i.e. https://dashboard.eventengine.run/dashboard).
 You will use this URL and the hash value you copied down to access your temporary AWS Account and AWS console during the entire lab.

-    -   Click on **SSH Key**, then click **Download Key**, then click **OK**.
-You will need this SSH key during the lab

-    -   It will then download a ".pem" file to your users downloads folder (or a location you have specified).
-If you are using Google Chrome, the downloaded file will also be shown at the bottom of the screen for reference.

     -   Now that you have taken note of the items you need to access your temporary account, lets start the workshop

     -   Click on **AWS Console**